carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 system agnostic environment file which you can share with collaborators or use to re-create an environment on a remote cluster.

-Great!
-So environment files can be used to share Conda environments with my collaborators or used and I can use environment files to re-create Conda environments on other computers including remote clusters.
-Sounds like environment files are really useful.
-How exactly do I create an environment file for an existing Conda environment?

 ### Creating an environment file

 In order to make sure that your environment is truly shareable, you need to make sure that that the contents of your environment are described in such a way that the resulting environment file can be used to re-create your environment on Linux, Mac OS, and Windows.
+Conda uses YAML ("YAML Ain't Markup Language") for writing its environment files.
+YAML is a human-readable data-serialization language that is commonly used for configuration files and that uses Python-style indentation to indicate nesting.

+Creating you project's Conda environment from a single environment file is a Conda "best practice".
+Not only do you have a file to share with collaborators but you also have a file that can be placed under version control which further enhancing the reproducibility of your research project and workflow.

 > ## Default `environment.yml` file
 >